robertwahler/dynabix/README.markdown

     thing.breakfast_food = 'a wheat like cereal"

-    # same thing, but not using the hash directly
+    # same thing, but using the hash directly
     thing.metadata[:breakfast_food] = 'a wheat like cereal"

 ### Ruby 1.9+